 Cholent is the traditional Sabbath stew, assembled and put in the oven (or on the stove, or in a crock pot) on Friday before the Sabbath, then cooked at a low temperature until Sabbath lunch.

-Having a big pot of stew cooking all night and day perfumes your house, whets your appetite for hours., Cholent is gastronomic foreplay.
+That’s it, though: Cholent is the taste of home.
+Having a big pot cooking all night and day perfumes your house, whets your appetite for hours.
+Cholent is gastronomic foreplay.
 It demands that you take time on Saturday for a big meal.
 No errands.
 No Home Depot.
 No running off to a movie.
-It demands you invite friends over: try making a cholent for two, or even four.
-And it demands you slow down and relax the rest of the afternoon—cholent demands a post-meal nap.
+It demands you invite friends over: No one makes a cholent for two, or even four.
+And it demands you slow down and relax the rest of the afternoon — cholent wants you to nap.
 It is healthy eating, but it is not light eating.

-I prefer a Moroccan style cholent, called a dafina, or the more general Sephardic style, called Hamin.
-Both have more intricate spicing than Ashkenazic.
-Keep in mind: whichever you choose, this is as easy as cooking gets.
+Some people prefer a Moroccan-style cholent, called a dafina, or the more general Sephardic style, called hamin.
+Both have more intricate spicing than Ashkenazic cholent, which is less fussy.
+My version splits the difference.
+Keep in mind: Whichever you choose, this is as easy as cooking gets.
 If you can throw clothes in a suitcase, you can throw ingredients in a pot, and that’s cholent.

 Here’s my recipe:

-1 pound white beans, soaked overnight and drained
+1 pound white beans or garbanzo beans, soaked overnight and drained

 2 heads garlic, peeled